wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Configuring API Discovery

-By clicking the **Configure** button in the **API Discovery** section, you proceed to the API discovery fine-tuning options, such as choosing applications for API discovery and customizing the risk score calculation.
+By clicking the **Configure API Discovery** button in the **API Discovery** section, you proceed to the API discovery fine-tuning options, such as choosing applications for API discovery and customizing the risk score calculation.

-### Choosing applications for API discovery
+### Choosing applications for API Discovery

-If the [API Discovery](../about-wallarm/api-discovery.md) subscription is purchased for your company account, you can enable/disable traffic analysis with API Discovery in Wallarm Console → **API Discovery** → **Configure**.
+If the [API Discovery](../about-wallarm/api-discovery.md) subscription is purchased for your company account, you can enable/disable traffic analysis with API Discovery in Wallarm Console → **API Discovery** → **Configure API Discovery**.

 You may enable/disable API Discovery for all applications or only the selected ones.